Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Accelerated galaxy evolution in the overdense structure

 In the context of the SIDES simulation \citep{Bethermin2017, Gkogkou2023}, where no environmental effects are considered, we can use this dataset to address whether the enhanced dusty star formation observed here is driven by clustering or by the presence of large gas masses.
 To explore this, we selected SIDES galaxies in the 2-deg$^2$ simulation in the redshift range $5.1<z<5.4$ and with a NIKA2 1.2\,mm flux greater than 0.7\,mJy, which mimics the selection criteria for our sample (B25).
 The SFR--M$_{\star}$ relation for a NIKA2-like population is shown in Fig.\,\ref{Fig:MSz5}.
 With the exception of N2GN\_1\_61, SIDES galaxies generally exhibit lower SFR and M$_{\star}$.
-In SIDES, the SFR is capped at a hard limit of 1000\,M$_\odot$/yr, and each galaxy’s SFR is redrawn until it falls below this threshold.
+In SIDES, the SFR is capped at a hard limit of 1000\,M$_\odot$/yr, and each galaxy's SFR is redrawn until it falls below this threshold.
 This is explaining the lack of SFR$>$1000\,M$_{\odot}$/yr galaxies in SIDES.
-However, we can also notice that SIDES does not reach the high stellar masses.
-The most massive galaxy in SIDES has a stellar mass of log(M$_{\star}$) = 10.92.
-Even when considering the larger 117-deg$^2$ SIDES-UCHUU simulation \citep{Gkogkou2023}, the most massive galaxy reaches log(M$_{\star}$) = 11.29.
+However, we can also see that SIDES does not reach high stellar masses.
+The most massive galaxy in SIDES has a stellar mass of log(M$_{\star}$/M$_{\odot}$) = 10.92.
+When considering the larger 117-deg$^2$ SIDES-UCHUU simulation \citep{Gkogkou2023}, the most massive galaxy reaches log(M$_{\star}$/M$_{\odot}$) = 11.29.
 SIDES employs abundance matching to obtain the stellar mass, which connects halo to galaxy stellar mass via mass functions.
-This approach may hinder the existence of high-stellar mass objects if they are not represented in the observed stellar mass function used to build the SIDES simulation.
-Indeed, using the stellar mass function from SIDES, we expect 0.4 galaxies with log(M$_{\star}$/M$_{\odot}>$10.7 at $5.1<z<5.4$ in the GOODS-N area (160\,arcmin$^2$), but we observe nine. \\ Given the non-uniform distribution of sources, we investigated the impact of field-to-field variance by dividing the SIDES-UCHUU simulation into 2,562 independent sub-fields, each covering 160 arcmin$^2$.
-Among these, 13 sub-fields contain 4 galaxies above the stellar mass threshold, a small fraction but consistent with our spectroscopic ($z_{\rm spec}$) sample.
-To evaluate the effect of stellar mass uncertainties, we added a random scatter of 0.5\,dex to the SIDES stellar masses and repeated the sub-field analysis.
-With this added uncertainty, the average stellar mass of the most massive galaxy in the redshift range $5.1 < z < 5.4$ across all sub-fields is $\log(M_{\star}/M_{\odot}) = 11.28$, consistent with the most massive spectroscopically confirmed galaxy in our sample.
-Furthermore, we now identify 25 sub-fields (1\% of the total) that contain 8 galaxies with $\log(M_{\star}/M_{\odot}) > 10.7$ within $5.1 < z < 5.4$.
-In conclusion, while such overdensities are rare, their existence is plausible when considering both the strong clustering of massive galaxies at $z > 5$ and the significant uncertainties in stellar mass estimates.\\
+This approach may suppress the presence of high-stellar mass objects if they are not represented in the observed stellar mass function used to build the SIDES simulation.
+Indeed, using the stellar mass function from SIDES, we expect 0.4 galaxies with log(M$_{\star}$/M$_{\odot})>$10.7 at $5.1<z<5.4$ in the GOODS-N area (160\,arcmin$^2$), whereas we observe six (or seven if N2GN\_1\_20 is included).